-Paul Robinson was born in Penrith, Cumbriain 1959, and later studied Fine Art at Carlisle College of Art.
-He moved from London to Norfolk in 1999 and was delighted to discover a whole new world to explore; from the contrast of the cityscape to the Norfolk landscape with its wide expanse of sea and sky.
+Paul was born in Penrith, Cumbria in 1959 and studied Fine Art at Carlisle College of Art.
+After moving to London he became a successful illustrator working for many well-known publications.
+The artist's move from London to Norfolk in 1999 saw a dramatic change in his work as he discovered a whole new world of country towns, green hillsides, stormy seas and lots of space, a complete contrast to the cityscapes of London.
 His style is instantly recognisable and his paintings are becoming more and more collectable.

 Paul explains about his London paintings: "When it was suggested making some London paintings, the timing could not have been better – in fact it was music to my ears.
 By coincidence I had already been working on some paintings of the River Thames, and as I completed each one, the impetus to produce more was growing.
 Painting London again after having left there more than twenty years ago has been a voyage of rediscovery for me; old haunts that seemed to have changed very little, and others that are now unrecognisable.
 But bringing back that sense of place has been very important in producing these paintings – without that feeling and those memories, they would be meaningless.
 In the midst of producing this body of work, Coronavirus arrived and not surprisingly, this had a strong effect on my attitude to how I was approaching my London subjects.
 Some of the paintings such as that of Oxford Circus and ‘West End Girls’ were completed before lockdown.
 But as time progressed, and I began to acclimatise to this situation, my work started to show my feelings about the effect that lockdown was having on me and no doubt us all.
 As an artist, I am used to being in isolation, but seeing the empty streets of London over such a long period of time has left a strong impression of a city in lockdown and in particular, how the world suddenly looked without a blanket of pollution."
 Paul Robinson